simplesamlphp/simplesamlphp/CONTRIBUTING.md

 * Add **unit tests** to verify that your code not only works but also keeps working over time.
 When adding tests, keep the same directory structure used for regular classes.
 Try to cover **all your code** with tests.
 The bigger the test coverage, the more reliable and better our library is.
 Read our [guidelines](TESTING.md) to learn more about tests.
-* Add proper **documentation** explaining your how to use your new feature or how your code changes things.
+* Add proper **documentation** explaining how to use your new feature or how your code changes things.
 * Submit your code as a **pull request** in github, from a branch with a descriptive name in your own fork of the repository.
 Add a meaningful, short title, and explain in detail what you did and why in the description of the *PR*.
 Add instructions on how to test your code.
 We appreciate branch names like `feature/whatever-new-feature` for new features and `bug/something-not-working` for bug fixes, but this is not carved in stone.

-Sometimes it can take a long time until we are able to process your pull requests.
+Sometimes it can take a long time before we are able to process your pull requests.
 Don't get discouraged, we'll eventually reach up to you.
-And remember that following this guidelines you are making it easier for us to analyze your request so the process will be smoother and faster.
-We really appreciate you helping us out, not only with your code, but also by following this guidelines.
+And remember that by following these guidelines, you are making it easier for us to analyze your request so the process will be smoother and faster.
+We really appreciate you helping us out, not only with your code, but also by following these guidelines.

 ## Reporting bugs